Prince Constantin of Liechtenstein: Personal life and death

-Princess Marie was born on 16 July 1975 in Graz, Austria as the sixth daughter of Count Alois Kálnoky de Kőröspatak and Baroness Sieglinde von Oer.
-Marie worked for Austrian Broadcasting Corporation and the Bismarck Media Communications in New York City as a marketing specialist before works for The Prince of Liechtenstein's Winery Cellars as a sommelier.
+Princess Marie was born on 16 July 1975 in Graz, Austria, as the sixth daughter of Count Alois Kálnoky de Kőröspatak (1931–2022) and Baroness Sieglinde von Oer (b.
+1935).
+Marie worked for Austrian Broadcasting Corporation and the Bismarck Media Communications in New York City as a marketing specialist before working for The Prince of Liechtenstein's Winery Cellars as a sommelière.

+Constantin died unexpectedly on 5 December 2023, at the age of 51.

 Titles, styles, and arms

-Constantin is styled as His Serene Highness Prince Constantin of Liechtenstein, Count of Rietberg.
-He also bears the coat of arms of the princely house.
+Constantin was styled as His Serene Highness Prince Constantin of Liechtenstein, Count of Rietberg.
+He used the coat of arms of the princely house.